A unique masterpiece from the golden age of painting

 Indeed, the ceiling canvasses are large - individually, two of them measure 28 x 20ft (approximately 9 x 6m) and two others measure 40 x 10ft (approximately 13 x 3m).

-The problem had occurred because although both Belgium and England measured in feet and inches, each country used a different length for a foot.
+Although both Belgium and England measured in feet and inches, each country used a different length for a foot.
 Drastic moderations had to be made on site to make them fit.

 It appears that Rubens never saw his works inside the Banqueting House.
 He wrote to a friend, 'In as much as I have a horror of courts, I sent my work to England in the hands of someone else.'